 - Roots – They absorb minerals and water from the soil and transport it to different parts of the plant.

-Leaves of the vascular plants have a special structure known as chloroplasts which possess chlorophyll.
+Leaves of the vascular plants have a special structure known as chloroplast which possesses chlorophyll.
 Plants synthesize glucose with the help of carbon dioxide and water in the presence of sunlight.
-The stomata present in the leaf releases oxygen and water as a by-product during the daytime.
+The stomata present in the leaf releases oxygen as a by-product during the daytime.
 The synthesized food is transported to different parts of the plant for storage and utilization.
-These green plants prepare proteins using nitrogen which could be obtained from the soil.
+These green plants, prepare proteins using nitrogen, which could be obtained from the soil.

-To know more about Autotrophic nutrition, visit Byju’s.
+To know more about autotrophic nutrition, and autotroph examples, keep visiting BYJU’S.